 Pickling melon (Cucumis melon Conomon Group).
-Use any standard pickle recipe to make sweet or sour pickle, will be ready in a week refrigerated or three months in salt, vinegar, and sugar with chilis.
-Sow when danger of frost is past.
-Sow ½ inch deep, 4 inches apart and thin to 8 inches apart.
-Spreading vine can be grown on trellis.
+Use any standard pickle recipe to make sweet or sour pickles, which will be ready in a week refrigerated or three months in salt, vinegar, and sugar with chilis.
+Sow when the danger of frost is past.
+Sow ½ inch deep, 4 inches apart, and thin to 8 inches apart.
+Spreading vine can be grown on a trellis.
 Harvest in 65 days.
 Try varieties: Green Striped, Shimauri Stripe, Numame Early.

 Sweet melon (Cucumis melo).
 Similar to but better tasting than honeydews and cantaloupes.
 Use in desserts and fruit salads; very sweet and fragrant.
-All melons require long, very warm growing season.
-Sow when soil has warmed in spring; sow in hills of rich soil; four seeds per hills, hills spaced 4 feet apart.
-Support fruits off ground if possible.
+All melons require a long, very warm growing season.
+Sow when the soil has warmed in spring; sow in hills of rich soil; four seeds per hill, hills spaced 4 feet apart.
+Support fruits off the ground if possible.
 Harvest 115 to 130 days from sowing.
 Try these varieties: Hybrid Gold Sweet, Hybrid Jade King, Hybrid Golden Liner.

 Winter melon (Benincasa hispida).
 Also called white or wax gourd.
-Use in stir-fried or in seafood curries and often pickled and prepared like pickled watermelon rind.
-A large oblong or round melon requiring a long, very warm growing season of about 150 days.
+Use in stir-fries or in seafood curries and often pickled and prepared like pickled watermelon rind.
+A large oblong or round melon requires a long, very warm growing season of about 150 days.
 Sow seed 1 inch deep and 10 inches apart.
 Try varieties: Hybrid Wonder Wax, Round Tong Gwa, Hybrid Small Round.

 Sesame (Sesamium indicum).
-Grow sesame for seed to be used as a snack, as a garnish, add to stir-fry dishes or press into crust of pies.
+Grow sesame for seed to be used as a snack, as a garnish, add to stir-fry dishes, or press into the crust of pies.
 Seeds can be toasted in oil to add flavor.
-Sow plants in spring after soil has warmed; requires a long growing season of 90 to 150 days.
+Sow plants in spring after the soil has warmed; require a long growing season of 90 to 150 days.
 Sow seed ½ inch deep and 1 inch apart; thin plants to 3 feet apart.
-Seedpods burst when ripe, but no all pods burst as the same time.
-Harvest before leaves and stems start to turn color; begin harvest when bottom seeds begin to turn tan: cut the whole plants and hang upside down in a paper bag.
+Seedpods burst when ripe, but not all pods burst at the same time.
+Harvest before leaves and stems start to turn color; begin harvest when bottom seeds begin to turn tan: cut the whole plants and hang them upside down in a paper bag.
 Try varieties: Black Seed, White Seed.

 Watercress (Nasturtium officinale).
-Use watercress in sandwiches, cream cheese, yogurt; use as a garnish for hot or cold soup; add sprigs to mixed green salad; use in stir-fry or in tempura.
+Use watercress in sandwiches, cream cheese, yogurt; use as a garnish for hot or cold soup; add sprigs to mixed green salad; use in a stir-fry or in tempura.
 Start seed in early spring for best results.
 Requires wet feet–cool water.
-Grow from seeds or sprigs; root springs in fresh water.
+Grow from seeds or sprigs; root springs in freshwater.
 Just cover seeds with moist soil.
-Must stay moist through growing cycle; grow in shade.
-Harvest whenever you like but before flowering; grows to maturity from seed in about 60 days; harvest as early as 10 days.
+Must stay moist through the growing cycle; grow in shade.
+Harvest whenever you like but before flowering; grow to maturity from seed in about 60 days; harvest as early as 10 days.